-“We were dealing with real life issues,” Christiana explains.
+“We were dealing with real life issues,” Christiana said at the time.
 “Broken relationships, a sense of having to regroup and put some things -- and people -- behind us.
 That’s what I was writing about lyrically in the new songs and it became kind of a catharsis.
 Nothing was contrived.
 We didn’t have to relate to it in the third person.
 We were living these circumstances, and that gave us the impetus and inspiration to share our sentiments.
 Ultimately those setbacks and difficulties led to new opportunities and allowed a little light to shine through.”

 Indeed, the accolades piled up quickly along the way.
-They received a Grammy nomination, garnered nods from the Americana Music Association, placed top five on both Radio and Records and the AMA album charts, garnered airplay on Sirius FM, I Tunes, Pandora, CNN, CMT and Roughstock.com, and also accorded the “Download of the Day” from Rolling Stone.
+They have landed on the Grammy ballot 4 times, garnered nods from the Americana Music Association, placed top five on both Radio and Records and the AMA album charts, garnered airplay on Sirius FM, iTunes, Pandora, CNN, and CMT, and also accorded the “Download of the Day” from Rolling Stone.
 Shine the Light On found shared song writing credits with John Oates (the Oates of Hall & Oates fame), and when audiences expressed their admiration, it brought the band a populist following of diehard devotees, popularly known as “the Yarmy.”

 As odd as that might seem, it’s proof positive that the Brooklyn and Raleigh based band -- which is currently comprised of Blake Christiana, Rod Hohl, bassist Rick Bugel, and drummer Robert Bonhomme -- have made their mark, and in dealing with their emotions, scars and circumstances, they find themselves in a position to share those experiences with others who have juggled similar sentiments.